7 Commitment Devices That Work, Ranked by Evidence (2026)

 - Environment design for friction reduction (removing willpower dependence)

-- Public declaration for social reinforcement (reputation stakes)
+- Public declaration for social reinforcement (reputation on the line)

 Each device covers a different failure mode.
-Financial stakes handle motivation.
+Financial penalties handle motivation.
 Check-ins handle forgetfulness.
 Environment design handles convenience.
 Public declaration handles social isolation.

 No single commitment device is bulletproof.
 But a well-designed stack makes quitting genuinely harder than continuing.